From the SuperTopo thread: Daisy Death revisited

 He also tested the Metolious PAS:

-"OK, standard disclaimer: this is a very severe test and should not be considered conclusive in any way.
+"OK, standard disclaimer: this is a very severe test and

 the results: